Our dog Maggy is a beauty, but also quite the shedder.

 That’s a lot of loose fur.

-It also means a lot of companies making some serious bank from people attempting to keep that fluffy stuff off of their furniture, floors and clothing.
+It also means a lot of companies making some serious bank from people attempting to keep that pet hair off of their furniture, floors and clothing.

-There also seems to be no end of low-cost hacks from pet owners themselves.
+There also seems to be no end of low-cost hacks offered by pet owners themselves.

 Dry or wet, the glove thing did not work for us, however.
-We tried rubbing it on one of our living room reclines (the dogs aren’t supposed to go on these chairs—as if that matters!), and we ended up with more fur on our hands than on the glove.
+We tried it on one of our living room recliners (the dogs aren’t supposed to go on these chairs—as if that matters!), and weren’t very impressed.
+We actually picked up more fur with bare hands.

 So, we tried another suggestion we had read about, which is using a pumice stone.
 They are inexpensive and usually used in the bathtub to keep feet smooth.
 It picked up a little fur in the same tests as above, but hardly enough for us to recommend it.

-For tried and true fur removal from clothes and furniture, we will stick with lint rollers, which aren’t all the expensive, but pick up fur very easily.
+For tried and true fur removal from clothes and furniture, we plan to stick with lint rollers, which aren’t all that expensive, but pick up fur very easily.
 But, you might want to check out our other post about the ChomChom Roller, which is a popular alternative to lint rollers.

-That being said, maybe we shouldn’t want to eliminate loose pet fur altogether isn’t the way to go as it seems to actually have its uses.
+That being said, eliminating loose pet fur altogether isn’t the way to go as it seems to actually have its uses.

 For example, according to an article, Seven Surprising Ways to Use Pet Hair, you can actually add the stuff to your garden soil to help with fertilization or use it to make cat toys (they have a detailed video of how to do this — just click the article link).

-And speaking of getting crafty, Etsy also seems to be a place where quite a bit of animal fur is put to practical or, at least, ornamental, use.
+And speaking of getting crafty, quite a bit of animal fur is put to ornamental use on Etsy.
 One seller, for instance, offers a “Pet fur Heart Pendant,” which will be made once you send them some of your pet’s hair.

 Another offers a Custom Keepsake Heart knitted from your pet’s (dog, cat or rabbit) fur.

-Finally, pet shedding can also be a sign as to your pet’s health.
+Finally, pet shedding can also signal a health issue.
 WebMD notes, for example, that all healthy dogs will normally shed (and that regular brushing can help cut down on the amount of loose fur that you have to clean up in your home).
 But, excessive shedding can be the sign or stress, a diet issue or a medical problem.

 Similarly, petinfo notes that cats usually shed all year long, but that excessive shedding can be a sign of disease or food allergies.